TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 # Eradication
-The goal of eradication is to permanently remove the infection.
+The goal of eradication is to permanently remove the infection AND the weaknesses that were leveraged to achieve the initial compromise.
 Different situations necessitate various combinations of eradication techniques.
 It is important to accurately determine the root cause of each incident to allow confidence in the completeness of eradication courses of action.

 Eradication options include:
-- System replacement/rebuild
+- System replacement/rebuild, then applying latest patches
+  - For servers and critical devices, save a current image of the system and memory beforehand, when possible
 - Permanent firewall/ACL changes on border devices
-- Disinfection via security software-provided solutions.
+- Disinfection via security software-provided solutions
+- Required change of all affected account passwords with strong requirements, including all passwords to accounts the affected accounts had access to
-- Disinfection by means of surgical removal/restoration/disinfection/reversal of any and every malicious action on the system.
+- Disinfection by means of surgical removal/restoration/disinfection/reversal of any and every malicious action taken and file left/modified on the system

 In general, a system rebuild is advised if any of the following characteristics are present:
-- Administrator/root accounts were compromised.
+- Administrator/root accounts were compromised
-- Arbitrary code execution was performed at the administrator/root level.
+- Arbitrary code execution was performed at the administrator/root level
-- Critical system files were replaced or modified.
+- Critical system files were replaced or modified
-- Boot sectors, BIOS/UEFI, or firmware is confirmed or suspected to be compromised.
+- Boot sectors, BIOS/UEFI, or firmware is confirmed or suspected to be compromised
-- Physical access to the system was made available to an adversary.
+- Physical access to the system was made available to an adversary
-- After disinfection attempts, the system shows signs of instability.
+- After disinfection attempts, the system shows signs of instability
-- There is a reasonable suspicion that a rootkit or similar means of persistence exists.
+- There is a reasonable suspicion that a rootkit or similar means of persistence exists

 Rebuilding is the best eradication option when the extent of a system's compromise is unknown, when a rootkit is suspected, or the fastest possible restoration is required.
 Rebuilding includes the reinstallation, updating, and hardening of the OS and subsequently installed applications.
 New, secured hardware may be swapped out during the rebuild process to allow an even faster recovery of operations.
 The rebuild process may be followed by data restoration from known-good backups.
 Great care and caution must be taken with any file preservation from a compromised system due to the potential for carrying-over infected files.
 Upon conclusion of an incident involving a compromised system requiring a rebuild, the original hard drive/device may be reused or be destroyed at the discretion of management.
 Master boot records must be erased on reused disks to eliminate any possible boot sector infection.